Better Payload Generation

 Update AuthHelper\AuthHelper.cs

-Now we need to update the AuthHelper.cs
+Now we need to update the AuthHelper.cs file.

 - remove top three lines prepended with